github/codeql/docs/codeql/codeql-language-guides/advanced-dataflow-scenarios-cpp.rst

   where Flow::flowPath(source, sink)
   select sink.getNode(), source, sink, "Flow from user input to sink!"

-will catch most things such as
+will catch most things such as:

 .. code-block:: cpp